Logo Icon

 Additionally, we’ll recommend some of the best books for CAT Geometry that can further solidify your knowledge and ensure you’re well-prepared for the exam.

-The geometry topic consist of types of angles, including complementary, adjacent, obtuse, and right angles.
+The geometry topic consists of types of angles, including complementary, adjacent, obtuse, and right angles.

 Angle Type